-relevant behaviours are hidden if the time series of observations are not long enough.
-And both assumptions are connected to each other and act synergistically to underestimate the probability of occurrence of extremes and hence the risk.
+both assumptions are connected to each other and act synergistically to underestimate the probability of occurrence of extremes and hence the risk.

 In particular, the independence assumption is virtually equivalent to a static climate.
 Accordingly, if we remove this assumption, we get a varying climate, which is consistent with the real-world climate.
-The latter statements may sound as counterintuitive or even wrong, because typically dependence is interpreted as memory rather than change.
+These statements may sound counterintuitive or even wrong, because typically dependence is interpreted as memory rather than change.
 Nonetheless, the close relationship of dependence, particularly the long-range one, with change is illustrated in the book both empirically and theoretically.
-Given, on the one hand, the adherence to independence in typical studies of extremes and, on the other hand, the fact that independence entails a static climate, it is not a surprise to see that most recent studies try to remedy the consequences of the inappropriate assumptions by invoking climate change-or anthropogenic global warming, the global scapegoat of our era.
-Methods to embed climate change into studies are provided in the book.
+Given, on the one hand, the adherence to independence in typical studies of extremes and, on the other hand, the fact that independence entails a static climate, it is not surprising that most recent studies try to remedy the consequences of the inappropriate assumptions by invoking climate change-or anthropogenic global warming, the global scapegoat of our era.
+Methods to embed climate change into studies dealing with occurrence probability vary, but all have several weaknesses-examples are provided in the book.
 I believe that just removing the independence assumption-and thus representing a changing climate without additional assumptions-resolves most of the underestimation problems.